saabi/vminpoly/README.md

 This is a working proof of concept right now.
 There's a lot of cleanup to do on the code.

 Since most browsers ignore rules they don't understand, the code must load and parse the original CSS sourcecode.
+It does this uning a javascript [CSS parser](https://github.com/tabatkins/css-parser).
 Once this is done, it filters the generated tree leaving only rules that use 'vh', 'vw' & 'vmin' units.
 At window resize time, it generates CSS code for the 'px' equivalents and appends it in a 'style' element at the end of the 'head' element.
 The generated code respects media queries.

 As it is, it's fast enough for a lot of cases, but the code can still be optimized greatly, both in parsing and in resizing.